inetrg/dnssec-for-cars/README.md

 ## Prerequisites
 1. Execute `git submodule init` first and then `git submodule update` to pull the _vsomeip_ project
-2. Adjust all path specifications in every file containing `/home/mehmet/vscode-workspaces` according to your project path
+2. Adjust all path specifications in every file containing `/home/vm-user/workspace` according to your project path
 3. Execute the `download-and-compile-nsd.bash` script and follow the instructions at the end to setup the authoritative name server

 ## Evaluation
+Update user in `topo-1sw-Nhosts.py` from `vm-user` to your username.
 Execute `python topo-1sw-Nhosts.py --help` to get a list with which options the evaluation can be started with.

 There are eight evaluation options: